 - The technical discipline of classical philology (paleography, textual criticism, epigraphy, papyrology, numismatics)

-Students may also take courses in ancient history or ancient art and archaeology (given in the Departments of History and the Department of Art History and Archaeology), but students whose primary interest is in ancient history or ancient art and archaeology should apply to those programs.
+Students may also take courses in ancient history, ancient art and archaeology, and ancient philosophy (given in the Department of History, the Department of Art History and Archaeology, and the Department of Philosophy).
 The department also participates in the interdisciplinary graduate program in Classical Studies and offers, in conjunction with the Institute for Comparative Literature and Society, a certificate in Comparative Literature and Society.

 Program of Study

-Students admitted to the doctoral program earn the MA by specializing in either Greek or Latin, then complete the MPhil in Classics, entailing study of both languages and their literatures.
-Students must also demonstrate reading knowledge of a modern language.
+Students admitted to the doctoral program earn first an MA, then complete an MPhil in Classics, entailing study of both languages and their literatures.
+Students must also demonstrate reading knowledge of two modern modern languages.
 See the Classics website for more information.
 The doctoral program culminates with the defense and submission of the dissertation.

 Teaching, Research, and Funding